Barycentric Neural Networks and Length-Weighted Persistent Entropy Loss: A Green Geometric and Topological Framework for Function Approximation: Preliminaries

 Persistent entropy ($\PE$) \cite{chintakunta2015entropybarcode} {\it measures} the complexity of a topological space based on its persistence diagram $D = \{(b_i, e_i) \mid i \in I\}$.
 It is defined as :

 Persistent entropy reflects the uniformity of bar lengths in a persistence barcode.
-Its maximum is attained when all bars have equal length, in which case it is given by $\PE = \ln(\#I)$, where $\#I$ denotes the cardinality of $I$ (i.e., the number of bars in the persistence diagram $D$).
+Its maximum is attained when all bars have equal length, in which case it is given by $\PE = \ln(\#I)$, where $\#I$ denotes the cardinality of $I$ (i.e., the number of points in the persistence diagram $D$).
 Conversely, its minimum value is $\PE = 0$, which occurs when the barcode contains a single long bar and the remaining bars have negligible length.
 Moreover, the greater the disparity among bar lengths, the closer the value of persistent entropy is to its minimum.

 The stability results on persistence diagrams~\cite{cohen-steiner2007stability} and persistent entropy~\cite{atienza2020stabilitypersistententropy,rucco2017newtopologicalentropyformeasuringsimilarities} provide a robust foundation for quantifying the stability of topological features under small perturbations.
-Specifically, it is ensured that small changes in the input correspond to bars of short lengths in the persistence barcode and small, bounded changes in the persistent entropy.
 This property is particularly valuable in applications where small variations in data or model outputs, such as those encountered in numerical approximations or machine precision errors, might otherwise introduce significant uncertainties in analytical results.
 As an illustration, the persistent entropy computed in the example shown in Fig.~\ref{fig:entropyCalculation} is 1.3806.